Findus23/thumbhash-python/README.md

 A very quick Python port of [Evan Wallace's](https://github.com/evanw) [ThumbHash](https://github.com/evanw/thumbhash).

 For now only supports encoding images.
+Gives identical or near-identical results for all original test images.

 ## Disclaimer